JiscaH/sequoiaExtra/GRM_tool/README.md

 are not familiar (enough) with Fortran to make the necessary edits yourself.

+Note that when reading this file into R, its default behaviour is to change the ‘\<’, ‘\>’ and ‘-’ in the column names into a dot.
+To prevent this, use `read.table(file, header=TRUE, check.names=FALSE)`.

 ### Filtering

 A subset of the GRM can be written to a text file based on their R